The VPF's annual Drawing will be held on October 9, 2014, the Foundation's 22nd birthday. Three prizes have been donated for the Drawing.

-The VP Foundation Newsletter, Number 39, was published and mailed to VPF members in November.
+, Number 40, was published and mailed to VPF members on June 20, 2014.
 This periodical, greatly valued by VPF members, is published twice yearly.

-The lead article, Getting Sufficient Iron on a Low Oxalate Diet, by Michael Liebman, Ph.D., explains the critical importance of iron to good health.
-Recommended Dietary Allowances (RDAs) and nearly fifty food sources rich in iron that are low to medium in total oxalate content are illustrated in photographs and charts.
+The lead article, Getting Sufficient Vitamin A on a Low Oxalate Diet, by Michael Liebman, Ph.D., explains the importance of vitamin A to good health, especially good eye health.
+The difference in plant and animal sources of vitamin A is explained; and dozens of food sources rich in vitamin A that are low to medium in total oxalate content are illustrated in photographs and charts.